Overview

 making debugging remote Sessions as easy as using your browser.

-Logs can also be retrieved using the Sessions API for automated processing.
+Logs can also be retrieved using the Sessions

 Session logs contain detailed information captured during a Browserbase session.
 This includes browser events, network requests, and other runtime data.
+These logs provide insights into what occurred during the session’s execution.
+To retrieve the logs of a session, you can use the Sessions API or thelogs.list()

 method in the Browserbase SDK.

-These logs retrieved using the Browserbase SDK are the same as the ones featured in the Events tab of the Session Replay.
+These logs retrieved using the Browserbase SDK are the same as the ones

 Session Recordings

 Session recordings provide a representation of the session’s data, unique id, timestamp, and type of session.
+You can learn more about session recordings with events in the rrweb documentation.Retrieve Session Recordings

 Let’s say you have a session ID and you want to retrieve the recordings for that session.
-You can do so by using the recording.retrieve()
+You can do so by using therecording.retrieve()

 method in the Browserbase SDK.